FlorianBury/BambooDatacardProducer/README.md

 ```
 git clone --recurse-submodules <this-repo>
 ```
-This is because we use here the [HH inference tool](https://gitlab.cern.ch/hh/tools/inference/) to take advantage of all their combine plotting scripts.
+This is because we use here as submodule the [HH inference tool](https://gitlab.cern.ch/hh/tools/inference/) to take advantage of all their combine plotting scripts.

 The purpose of this set of scripts is to take the output from bamboo, produce datacards with several modifications and run combine on them.
 Following operations are implemented